randsleadershipslack/documents-and-resources/code-of-conduct.md

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

-V3.02 of this Code of Conduct was published on August 29th, 2002.
+V3.03 of this Code of Conduct was published on November 23, 2021.